Create Online Course

 That’s why it’s crucial that you continue to track and measure your goals, gather student feedback, and note the most common student questions and issues.
 From here, zero in on the different areas that could use improvement and brainstorm ways you can address these challenges and create an even better student experience in later versions of your course.

-We see too many course creators launch their course and assume that’s it.
-But you need to remember that online course creation is an iterative process.
+We see too many course creators launch their courses and assume that’s it.
+However, you need to remember that online course creation is an iterative process.

 In other words, if you want to create a course that has the greatest possible impact on your students, you need to try new ideas and to continue to improve your course over time.